morgan311/UbuntuNetworkServices/README.md

 **MASQUERADING**

-Maswuerading will allow your private machines connect to the internet via your server, some configuration is required
+Masquerading will allow your private machines connect to the internet via your server, some configuration is required

 * enable packet forwarding - sudo nano /etc/default/ufw
 * change DEFUALT_FORWARD_POLICY="**ACCEPT**"